The Summer Experience Grant application for Summer 2023 will open on March 1, 2023. Applications will close Sunday

 SCHOOL OF INDUSTRIAL & LABOR RELATIONS (ILR) STUDENTS

-Students in ILR will be considered for Student Assembly SEG awards and a variety of ILR Alumni-Funded Awards.
-ILR provides funding to both BSILR and MILR students.
-MILRs are not eligible for the Student Assembly SEG awards.
-However, MILRs are eligible for some ILR specific awards and should apply through the SEG application.
-BSILR students that apply to the SEG will be considered for both Student Assembly SEG and ILR specific awards.
+The ILR School provides funding to both BSILR and MILR students.
+While MILRs are not eligible for the university-wide undergraduate funds, they are eligible for some ILR alumni-funded awards and should apply through the SEG application.
+BSILR students who apply to the SEG will be considered for all university-wide funding and for ILR alumni-funded awards.
+ILR undergraduates and MILRs do not need to specify for which awards they wish to be considered, as staff reviewing the awards will consider them for any funding for which they meet the eligibility criteria.